lv042/Weather-Wizard/docs/research_question.md

 ## Why is it relevant?

 Currently, we are using PHP for the backend of Weather Wizard.
 PHP is a very popular language for web development, but it is not the best language for backend development.
 PHP is still one of the most used languages, but unfortunately it is usage is in decline for a couple years now.
-These are some of the reasons for that:
+These are some reasons for that:

 - PHP is not a compiled language: it is slower than compiled languages like C, C++ and Java